JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 ### Swiss Roll

-To generalize the Swiss roll structure to arbitrary dimensions, we introduce a function `generate_swiss_roll(n, p, noise_sd)`, which constructs a high-dimensional version of the classic 3D Swiss roll while preserving its core characteristics.
+To generalize the Swiss roll structure to arbitrary dimensions, we introduce a function `generate_swiss_roll(n, p)`, which constructs a high-dimensional version of the classic 3D Swiss roll while preserving its core characteristics.

 The function generates `n` points in a `p`-dimensional space, where the first two dimensions (`X_1, X_2`) define the primary Swiss roll shape using a parametric equation: